 Ground flaxseeds are a really nutritious cholesterol-lowering protein source, so I try to eat at least one tablespoon every day in things like porridge, muesli, pancakes, salads and curries.
 Ground flaxseeds contain approximately 6.6g of protein per 30g serving, and 7.1g of cholesterol-lowering fibre.

 Other seeds, like chia, sesame and pumpkin seeds are also good cholesterol-lowering protein sources.
-See this post for ideas on how to include them in your daily diet.
+See this post for ideas on how to include more seeds in your daily diet.

 Last but not least is one of the top cholesterol-lowering foods – oats.
 Porridge oats contain approximately 7.7g of protein per 75g serving and are low in saturated fat.
 There are lots of different cholesterol-lowering ways to eat oats, like porridge, muesli and smoothies – see this post for recipe ideas.

 I also snack on oatcakes with different toppings, like avocado, cottage cheese and almond or peanut butter.